blthayer/disquip-bot/README.rst

 made in `Create a Discord Application`_.
 In the ``SCOPES`` area check the ``bot`` box.

-The Disquip bot only needs the following permissions:
+The DisQuip bot only needs the following permissions:
 -   **TEXT PERMISSIONS**: "Send Messages"
 -   **VOICE PERMISSIONS**: "Connect" and "Speak"